 Part 4) Resources, Case Studies and Quiz

 We finish by highlighting resources that participants can use to continue learning.
 In small groups we walk through a series of case studies and finish with an informal quiz.
-Alternatively organisations can opt for staff to undertake a short online quiz after the workshop, that generates a completion record and certificate.

 • Awareness of internal policy requirements and state/federal legislative obligations.